GreenleafLab/HDMA/DATA.md

 Only models which passed QC and which were used for downstream analysis are provided, thus there are models for 189 cell types.

-The bias model was trained on Heart_c0 fold_0,
+The bias model was trained on Heart_c0 fold_0, and the bias model was used for training all ChromBPNet models.

 The tar archive for each cluster can be extracted with `tar -xvf` and contains 15 models as weights saved as H5 files named `<cluster>__<fold>__<model>.h5`: